digideskio/Prepare-Pack-Pedal/prepare_pack_pedal.md

 #### Remember:

 Fit your bike to your style of tour.
-If it’s not road, consider something from the Dawes, Surly or Claud Butler touring range.
-The Thorn Nomad touring-specific bike is a beautiful piece of engineering.
+If you are sticking purely to the tarmac you can use road tyres and not worry too much about the wheels.
+If you are going to be riding on poor quality roads then you want something that has been designed to cope with some bumps.
+You can go for a more rugged tyre too.
 </div>

 ![](img/image023.jpg)